hassanwalaa/html-css-template1/README.md

 # html-css-template1
 template from css and html

+## project notes